anncam/Transformers/README.md

 ## Problem

-How do Vision Transformers (ViTs) work?
+How do Vision Transformers (ViTs) work and what role does multi head self attention play in ViT models?

 ## Approach